Starting a Business in Ireland

 The Credit Guarantee Scheme aims to encourage additional lending to small and medium businesses who are commercially viable but have difficulty in accessing credit.
 Under the Scheme eligible applicants will be assisted in obtaining a loan and in establishing a favourable credit history.
 You can find out more in the information booklet about the Scheme.
 There are also Customer Frequently Asked Questions (pdf) and eligibility criteria.

 If you are having difficulties with your creditors the Chartered Accountants Voluntary Advice service can give free advice and assistance on your business affairs.
-Contact your local Citizens Information Service or Money Advice and Budgeting Service (MABS) to see if they offer their services.
+Contact your local Citizens Information Service or Money advice and Budgeting Service (MABS) to see if they offer their services.

 Tax, PRSI and Employing Staff